yale-cpsc-213/marlins/README.md

     an invite so you can log in without a credit card.)

-5. If working locally, you'll need to clone the starter repo using the `git clone` command.
+5. You'll need to clone
+    the starter repo using the `git clone` command.
 The clone url is displayed on GitHub, above the repository file browser.
+If you've set up your [ssh keys on github](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), you won't need to type your password in the future, which is sweet.

 6. Your group will be assigned to one of five responsibilities: stories, verbs, nouns, adjectives, or adverbs.